Democratic Senator Bob Menendez Indicted On Federal Bribery Charges

 SEE: UNITED STATES of AMERICA v.
 NADINE MENENDEZ, aka “Nadine Arslanian,” WAEL HANA, JOSE URIBE, and FRED DAIBES

-The government has moved to seize those assets, as well as the home itself and a 2019 Mercedes Benz authorities said.
+The government has moved to seize those assets, as well as the home itself and a 2019 Mercedes Benz that investigators said was given to Menendez by one of his co-defendants.

 Menendez, who's up for re-election to a fourth term next year, was indicted on federal corruption charges in 2015.
-Jurors were unable to reach a verdict and the Trump Administration dropped the charges in 2018.
+Jurors were unable to reach a verdict and the Justice Department dropped the charges in 2018.

+“To those who were digging my political grave so that they could jump into my seat, I know who you are, and I won’t forget you,” Menendez vowed in a statement following the mistrial.

 This time around, the son of Cuban immigrants is accused, among other criminal acts, of pocketing hundreds of thousands of dollars in payoffs while helping his pals.